hopsoft/turbo_boost-commands/README.md

 end
 ```

-Note that you can create additional Turbo Streams in the reflex.
+Did you notice that you can append Turbo Streams in the reflex.
-These additional streams will be appended to the standard Turbo Frame response.
+These additional streams are added to the response after the controller action completes and the view is rendered.
-*This is an exceptionally powerful feature.*

 > 📘 **NOTE:** `turbo_stream.invoke` is a [TurboReady](https://github.com/hopsoft/turbo_ready#usage) feature.